 5. Prepare to negotiate

 This is where the rubber really hits the road.
 Make sure you know what your game plan is when it comes to investors.
 With supplies of capital declining and more founders chasing it, investors are well and truly in the box seat.
 Expect to give concessions you wouldn’t have pre-pandemic.
 But that doesn’t mean you need to compromise unreservedly.
-Remember, if an investor is seriously considering funding your business, then they value your R&D and are banking on your future growth and success.
+Remember, if an investor is seriously considering funding your business, they value your R&D and are banking on your future growth and success.
 Make sure you don’t compromise on your core purpose and values and that any ground you give is not going to cost you and your business irreparably in the long-run.

-If you’ve got investors and you haven’t reached out to them yet, it’s time to pick up the phone.
+If you’ve got investors and haven’t reached out to them yet, it’s time to pick up the phone.